Cationic and anionic detergents, phosphates, sodium carbonate, sodium perborate (brightener), various surfactants

 - Best: Use up or give away.
 Rinse out empty container and recycle if the type and color of plastic or paperboard is recyclable in your area.
 Call your garbage hauler or local recycling center for container recycling information.
 If containers are not recyclable, dispose of in the garbage.

-- Third Best: Hold for a household hazardous waste collection.
+- Second Best: Hold for a household hazardous waste collection.
 In Oregon, call 1-800-732-9253 to find out if there is a hazardous waste collection event scheduled in your community, or call your garbage hauler, local government solid waste department or the Oregon Department of Environmental Quality at (503) 229-5913 or toll-free at 1-800-452-4011.

 Alternatives for general cleaning